 Melbourne Law School is ranked as the Number 1 Law School in Australia.
 We invite you to explore all that Melbourne Law School has to offer.

-All applications for Exchange and Study Abroad students are administered by Melbourne Global Mobility.
+All applications for Exchange and Study Abroad students are administered by the Study Overseas team at Stop 1.
 Please see their website for details regarding application requirements.

 Below you will find details regarding subject selection for Study Abroad and Exchange programs available to students, including subject restrictions and other useful information that you should consider.

 Students not enrolled in a law degree at their home institution